anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 - Use Case - what is the target storage use case being covered (large data-centre, small data-centre, standalone cloud, edge etc.)
-- Sterotype - which of defined stereotypes is used
+- Stereotype - which of defined stereotypes is used
 - Infra / Ctrl / Mgt - is the storage stereotype able to support the:

   - Infrastructure - for host computer boot (from either local host storage or PXE),